r4victor/tenthousandmeters/content/blog/python_bts_09.md

 This section should give us a basic idea of how Unicode works.
 If you want to learn more about Unicode, I really recommend reading the first few chapters of the [Unicode Standard](https://www.unicode.org/versions/Unicode13.0.0/).

-## The brief history of Python strings
+## A brief history of Python strings

 The way Python strings work today is very different from the way Python strings worked when Python was first released.
 This aspect of the language changed significantly multiple times.
 To better understand why modern Python strings work the way they do, let's take a quick look into the past.

 Initially, Python had one built-in type to represent strings – the `str` type.
-It wasn't the `str` type we know today.
+It was not the `str` type we know today.
 Python strings were byte strings, that is, sequences of bytes, and worked similar to how `bytes` objects work in Python 3.
 This is in constrast to Python 3 strings that are Unicode strings.

 Since byte strings were sequences of bytes, they were used to represent all kinds of data: sequences of ASCII characters, UTF-8-encoded texts and arbitrary arrays of bytes.
 Byte strings themselves didn't hold any information about the encoding.
 It was up to a program to interpret the values.
 For example, we could put a UTF-8-encoded text into a byte string, print it to the stdout and see the actual Unicode characters if the terminal encoding was UTF-8: